nextcloud/groupfolders/README.md

 To use the occ command you'll first need to find the id of the groupfolder you're trying to configure trough `occ groupfolders:list`.

-Before configuring any permissions you'll first have to enable advanced permissions for the folder using `occ groupfolders:permissions <folder_id> --enable`.
+Before configuring any advanced permissions you'll first have to enable advanced permissions for the folder using `occ groupfolders:permissions <folder_id> --enable`.
 Then you can list all configured permissions trough `occ groupfolders:permissions <folder_id>`.
+To disable the advanced permissions feature for a group folder, use `occ groupfolders:permissions <folder_id> --disable`.

 ```
 occ groupfolders:permissions 1